Analyses of Alternatives

-Definition: An analysis of alternatives (AoA) is an analytical comparison of the operational effectiveness, cost, and risks of proposed materiel solutions to gaps and shortfalls in operational capability.
-AoAs document the rationale for identifying and recommending a preferred solution or solutions to the identified shortfall(s) .
+Definition: In defense communities, the Analysis of Alternatives (AoA) is "an analytical comparison of the operational effectiveness, suitability, risk, and life cycle cost (or total ownership cost, if applicable) of alternatives that satisfy validated capability needs" .
+AoAs document the rationale for identifying and recommending a preferred solution or solutions.

-Keywords: analysis of alternatives, AoA, baseline alternative, cost analysis, criteria, evaluation, materiel solutions, risk analysis
+Keywords: alternative assessment, analysis of alternatives, AoA, baseline alternative, cost analysis, criteria, evaluation, materiel solutions, operational effectiveness, risk analysis, suitability

 Best Practices and Lessons Learned

 Use AoAs as part of good project management.
 The AoA process should be seen as a good project management practice for different decisions on multiple types of projects.
 It should show that sound processes and techniques were followed in recommending a specific solution.